arda-guler/orbitSim3D/docs/MANUAL.md

 - radiation_pressure.py: The 'radiation_pressure' class used to simulate the effects of radiation pressure on spacecraft.

 - atmospheric_drag.py: The 'atmospheric_drag' class used to simulate the effects of atmospheric drag on spacecraft.

+- general_relativity.py: General relativity effect classes used to simulate relativistic effects such as frame-dragging.

 - proximity.py: The 'proximity_zone' class used to check for vessel-to-vessel close passes and collisions.